 if there wasn’t something and it wasn’t transferrable, then I’m

 because I didn’t get good cars, but bloody.
 If there was, if there was something and it was transferable, then maybe I could borrow it, which is a polite word for steal it, steal it.
 See, so off I go and I start asking the question, is there something that Oprah Winfrey and Bill Clinton have in common?
 Except a lot of dough?
-It’s something that Michael Jordan has in common with a Bill Gates, except they got a lot of dope.
+It’s something that Michael Jordan has in common with a Michael Jackson, except they got a lot of dope.
 Is there something?
 At first it didn’t seem that there was, so it seems like I’m, um, but I stuck with the question because I was obsessed by and I asked the question again and again and again for a long period of time, not a week, not a month, not a year, not a few years, over and over again for years.
 And you know, the funniest thing happened after a few years, I thought I saw in the distance, in the desert of my mind, a little green, a little patch of green.
 Now maybe it’s a mirage, maybe I’m crazy.
 She thinks I’m crazy,

 but I stuck with it.
 And I came to conclude that over time there were three qualities present in all super successful people.
 100 times out of 100.
 Now listen to me carefully, please.
 I said, super successful friends.
 If you’re sitting here today, all polite, looking good, smelling good, and you’re just interested in success, not super success, just success.
 You don’t need to write down that you can go to sleep for the rest of the whole deal.
 You don’t need to write down anything because you’re gonna.
 Be Successful without a word.
 I’m telling you.
 You are.
 I give you my guarantee.
 Why?
 Why do you say thank you.
 Thank you.
 I’m going to be successful.
 Yes, you’re going to be successful without a word.
 You don’t need to write down a thing.
 Well, how can you tell me that, Michael?
 That’s such good news.
 Can you tell me that?